 Within this Subregion, recycled water is produced by the Sanitation Districts of Los Angeles County at the Whittier Narrows Water Reclamation Plant (WRP), Los Coyotes WRP and Long Beach WRP (shown in Figure 7).
-In total, these WRPs have a capacity of 77.5 million gallons per day (MGD) and produce approximately 57,000 AFY.
-Of this, approximately 18,000 AFY are used for non-potable reuse, and 7,000 AFY are used for groundwater replenishment.
+In total, these WRPs have a capacity of 77.5 million gallons per day (MGD) and produced approximately 53,200 AFY of recycled water in 2010.
+Of this, approximately 11,000 AFY were used for non-potable reuse, and 6,000 AFY were used at the Montebello Forebay for groundwater replenishment.
+It should be noted that some of the recycled water from the Whittier Narrow WRP is reused in the Upper

+San Gabriel and Rio Hondo Subregion.
 The remainder of the treated effluent is discharged to rivers and flows to the ocean.

-Lastly, though just outside the Subregion, the San Jose WRP's recycled water supplies are used extensively in the Subregion for groundwater recharge in the Montebello Forebay and for the Central Basin MWD's non-potable reuse customers.
-The San Jose WRP's capacity is 100 MGD, with supplies of 30,000 AFY used for recharge and 4,000 AFY for non-potable reuse.
+Though just outside the Subregion, the San Jose Creek WRP's recycled water supplies are used extensively in the Subregion for groundwater recharge in the Montebello Forebay and for the non-potable reuse customers served by a number of wholesale and retail water purveyors.
+The San Jose WRP's capacity is 100 MGD, with supplies of approximately 42,000 AFY used for recharge and 6,000 AFY for non-potable reuse in 2010, though some non-potable reuse occurred in other subregions.